 If you haven't binged Netflix's '80s paranormal throwback... what gives?
-It's all your friends talked about last summer, and the second season, due in October, looks bonkers.
+It's all anyone talked about in 2016, and the second season ramped up the stakes, with a third installment coming in July 2019.
 If you've already done your time in the Upside Down, bide your time with the time-jumping Travelers, the alien-invasion saga Colony, the goofy fantasy series Shannara, and the one-season mind-bender Awake.

 The Twilight Zone (1959-1964)